wieluk/psychopy_linux_installer/README.md

 - Non-Admin Installation: The `--sudo-mode=continue --install-dir=~/psychopy` option enables non-admin users to upgrade or reinstall if the packages are already installed.
 This option assumes an administrator has previously run the installation.
 - Version Selection: The `--psychopy-version` and `--wxpython-version` options accept specific versions from [PyPI](https://pypi.org), as well as `latest` or `git`.
 Note that `git` versions may be unstable and are generally not recommended.
+- If requirements.txt contains relative paths to wheel files, the wheels folder must be in the same directory as requirements.txt.

 ## Examples